eclipse/repairnator/doc/repairnator-github-app.md

 2. try other TRAVIS tokens (the Travis API is not stable)
 3. contact the travis support<support@travis-ci.com>

+### Docker Image

+The tag of its docker image is `repairnator/github-app:latest`, or check it at [DockerHub](https://hub.docker.com/repository/docker/repairnator/github-app).

 ### Reference

 - https://probot.github.io/docs/